rtCamp/transcoder/README.md

 #### 1.0.0 ####
 Initial release

-Add thumbnail automatically for the videos uploaded from the rtmedia shortcode, Update URLs of multiple media present in single activity and fix the language directory path.
+Introduced retranscoding service to retranscode the media and the regeneration of the video thumbnails